Skip to main content

 The Platform

-Sigvex is a multi-runtime decompiler and security analysis engine built from the ground up in Rust.
-It supports both the Ethereum Virtual Machine (EVM) and the Solana Virtual Machine (SVM), covering the two largest smart contract ecosystems.
+Sigvex is a multi-runtime decompiler and security analysis engine built from the ground up as a memory-safe native engine.
+It supports the Ethereum Virtual Machine (EVM), the Solana Virtual Machine (SVM), and zero-knowledge toolchains (Noir, Circom, Leo, Cairo) — covering the largest smart-contract ecosystems and their emerging ZK equivalents.

 Bytecode Decompilation